 As children progress in this unique way older children are given opportunities to practice leadership, patience and confidence while teaching well-mastered skills to their younger classmates.
 Younger children learn to seek help and guidance from, and observe and model those who are more experienced.
 This optimum learning experience supports social development and promotes a sense of community.

 Bloom staff are predominantly local and educated both according to the standards set by BiH law and regulations and to fully child-centred philosophies and methodologies.
-We have high quality staff, and stability and continuity in our classrooms, because we are investing in local people who are given a unique opportunity to grow within their country.
-Therefore we have committed teachers who will grow and stay with us.
+We have high quality staff, and stability and continuity in our classrooms, because we invest in local people who are given a unique opportunity to grow within their country.
+We have committed teachers who will grow and stay with us.

-For any further information regarding the school's curriculum, please contact school pedagogue/psychologist Irena Hujdur on firstname.lastname@example.org to make an appointment.
+For any further information regarding the school's curriculum, please contact school pedagogue Elvisa Birparić at firstname.lastname@example.org.